themagickoala/adventofcode2020/README.md

 over each tick and keeping track of changes.
 Part 2 was only slightly more complex in concept, but took a fair bit more code writing.
 I decided to take a cue from yesterday and memoise the nearest seat in each direction for each seat, so as to not have to scan the map each time.

+### --- Day 12: Rain Risk ---

+This was a cool puzzle.
+The original set of instructions was fairly straightforward, but involved converting cardinal directions to numbers (you could always just rotate with a switch statement, but this seemed more efficient).
+Part 2 was interesting, and involved a more complex direction system.
+I probably could have used trig functions to do the rotation, but decided not to try to hard and used the switch statement.
+This actually led to an error where I was using the wrong values for a 180 turn, but other than that today went by with very few issues.